Bring Your Own Theatre Productions, Incorporated

 FISCAL MANAGEMENT

-Section 3.
-BYOT shall not enter into any contract or transaction with: (a) one or more of its Staff, Board or Company Members, (b) a Director of a related organization, or (c) an organization in or of which a Director is a director, officer or legal representative or has a material financial interest; unless the material facts of the Directors’ interests are fully disclosed or known to the Board, and the Board authorizes, approves, or ratifies the contract or transaction in good faith by an affirmative vote of a majority of the Staff (without counting the vote of the interested Board or Staff member), at a meeting at which there is a quorum without counting the interested Director.
-Failure to comply with the provisions of this section shall not invalidate any contract or transaction to which BYOT is a party.
+BYOT shall not enter into any contract or transaction with: (a) one or more of its Staff, Board or Company Members, (b) a Director of a current or potential partner organization, or (c) an organization in or of which a Director is a director, officer or legal representative or has a material financial interest; unless the material facts of the Directors’ interests are fully disclosed or known to the Staff and Board, and are authorized, approved, or ratified in good faith by an affirmative vote of a majority of the uninvolved Directors , at a meeting at which there is a quorum without counting the interested Director.

 ARTICLE IX